IT-Academy-BCN/nodeInitialDemo/README.md

 npm install

 ```
-Convert .env.example to .env and adapt variables to pertinent environment i.e url for MongoDB.
+Convert .env.example to .env and adapt variables to current environment.

 Run server with